⛰️ Hiking Cinque Terre: My Honest Review & Tips

 🏆 Where Does It Rank?

-Hiking Cinque Terre ranks as my #1 thing to do in Italy.
-Here’s how it compares to other experiences on my trip:
+Hiking Cinque Terre ranks as the #1 experience I had in Italy.
+Here’s how it compares to other things I did on my trip:

 1⛰️ Cinque Terre HikeLiguria8.0